Questions & Answers

 - ≤22 Industry and crafts

-- ≤25 Rough industrial work
+- ≤25 Rough work in industry

 - ≤28 platforms, hall